 Welcome to the world of infrared photography!
-Choosing a conversion can be quite daunting, we are here to help simplify and explain the process.
+Getting started can be daunting, but we’re here to simplify the process and walk you through step by step.

 Step One – Choosing a Camera

-The first step of the process is deciding which camera to convert.
-Many times, choosing an old camera you don’t use anymore can be a great way to go and can bring new life to old equipment.
-If we don’t support your camera, or if your camera is not the best for IR, it is worth converting a new one, or ordering a custom order camera from us here.
+The first step is deciding which camera to convert.
+Often, choosing an old camera you don’t use anymore can be a great way to go and bring new life to old equipment.
+If we don’t support your camera, or if it’s not the best for IR, it is worth converting a new one or ordering a custom order camera from us here.

 You can read more about Choosing a Camera for the pros and cons of various camera systems.
-You can also read our Brand Comparisons to see a general guide to how different brands perform for color infrared, and also How DSLRs and Compacts handle color.
+You can also read our Brand Comparisons to see a general guide to how different brands perform for color infrared and How DSLRs and Compacts handle color.

 Step Two- Choosing a Filter

-The next important decision is to choose which filter is right for you.
-We have written an article, Choosing a IR Filter with samples from the different filter choices, as well as tips and considerations for using and shooting with the various filter options.
-If you want the option of using multiple filters, you can read our article on the Full Spectrum conversion to see if that is a good choice for you.
+Next, it’s time to choose which filter is right for you.
+Check out our Choosing an IR Filter page for samples of the different filter choices and tips and considerations for using and shooting with the various filter options.
+If you want the ability to use multiple filters, you can read our article on the Full Spectrum conversion to see if that is a good choice for you.

 Step Three – Ordering a Conversion